bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-07-nownership-sharing-economy-vehicle-sharing-car-ownership.md

 On average, those surveyed underestimated the total costs of owning a car by €221 ($240) per month.
 That amounts to 52% of the actual costs – meaning that the real, total cost is almost double that what people think it is.

+> "25 years from now, car sharing will be the norm, and car ownership an anomaly.”

 ## The impact of car ownership and vehicle sharing on the environment

-Owning a car doesn’t only have a financial cost, but an environmental one as well.
+Owning a car isn't just a financial burden, it has an immense impact on the environment as well.

 [Recent findings](https://www.iea.org/reports/transport-energy-and-co2) from the International Energy Agency reveal that transportation is currently the biggest producer of energy-related CO₂ emissions at 24%, or 8 billion tons of CO₂.
 Nearly 75% of those transport emissions come from road vehicles.

-The emissions from road vehicles are high because a significant amount of commuters still rely on their privately owned cars to get to work.
+These values are so high because a significant amount of commuters still rely on their privately owned cars to get to work.
 A [reported](https://www.destatis.de/DE/Themen/Arbeit/Arbeitsmarkt/Erwerbstaetigkeit/Tabellen/pendler1.html) 70% of Germans still use a car for their commutes – even though nearly 28% of daily commutes are under 5km, and nearly 50% are under 10km, as the [same report](https://www.destatis.de/DE/Themen/Arbeit/Arbeitsmarkt/Erwerbstaetigkeit/Tabellen/pendler1.html) revealed.

-It may be disappointing to see how many people still rely on the outdated car ownership model, even though it no longer makes much financial and environmental sense.
-The tides are turning, however, and vehicle sharing is growing as a viable alternative to car ownership that can also have a positive impact on the environment and on urban landscapes.
+It may be disappointing to see how many people still rely on the outdated car ownership model, even though it no longer makes much financial and environmental sense. **The tides are turning**, however, and vehicle sharing is growing as a viable alternative to car ownership that can also have a positive impact on the environment and on urban landscapes.

-One solution is eliminating the need for parking spaces.
+One big benefit of NOwnership and car sharing is that it eliminates the need for parking spaces.
 An [MIT study](http://senseable.mit.edu/unparking/) estimates that vehicle sharing can reduce parking spaces in cities by 86%, freeing up valuable areas for green projects for citizens.
 And on the sustainability front, [the combination](https://www.linkedin.com/feed/update/urn:li:activity:6803287639601496064) of car sharing, public transport and bike sharing could save up to 3,500 tons of CO₂ per day alone in Germany.

-## Vehicle sharing as the future of mobility
+## Vehicle sharing is the future of mobility

 As the EU Green Deal aims for the reduction of carbon emissions [by 55% by 2030](https://www.weforum.org/agenda/2021/04/future-of-transport-sustainable-development-goals/), cities and commuters should look increasingly towards shared mobility as a proven way to reach their own sustainability goals.